vmware-tanzu/vsphere-tanzu-kubernetes-grid-image-builder/images/tkg/docs/examples/tutorial_building_an_image.md

 # Tutorial for Using the VMware Image Builder

-The VMware Image Builder uses Hashcorp Packer to generate images.
+The VMware Image Builder uses Hashicorp Packer to generate images.
 Packer invokes vCenter APIs to create a VM from a TKR.

 ## Requirements